jdalrymple/gitbeaker/README.md

 Contributors
 ------------
-This started off as a fork from [node-gitlab](https://github.com/node-gitlab/node-gitlab) but i ended up rewriting 90% of the code.
+This started off as a fork from [node-gitlab](https://github.com/node-gitlab/node-gitlab) but I ended up rewriting 90% of the code.
 Here are the original work's [contributers](https://github.com/node-gitlab/node-gitlab#contributors).

 License